zamazan4ik/awesome-pgo/article/article.md

 TODO: finish chapter

   - Sometimes PGO is disabled on some platforms due to a lack of build resources
   - Sometimes PGO is disabled due to reproducible builds concerns.
-Concern about reproducing the profile
+Concern about reproducing the profile.
+Bugs: https://bugzilla.opensuse.org/show_bug.cgi?id=1040589 , NixOS comment (find and link it here)
   - Could we trust the profiles from the upstream to use them instead of our own?
 Good question.
 That’s why is important to commit scripts for reproducing the profile (and still can differ due to time-based things like I had in YDB)

 In many cases, we don't use binaries directly from developers or we don't rebuild all the things in our perimeter (despite knowing such security requirements in some areas!) - we use *prebuilt* binaries from our favorite OS distribution.
 But if the binaries are prebuilt by someone, there is a chance that PGO can be disabled even if the PGO-optimized build is supported by the upstream.
 How does it work in practice?